 - More compact: Is smaller (98x58mm vs 116x89mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Is somewhat more recent (announced 3 months after the M5).

-Arguments in favor of the Canon EOS M5:
+Reasons to prefer the Canon EOS M5:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.